ucsb-cs48/ucsb-cs48.github.io/_topics/retros.md

 On the [Agile101 Guide](https://agilealliance.org/agile101)
 the "every sprint" retro is called the [heartbeat retros](https://www.agilealliance.org/glossary/heartbeatretro).
-We'l consider these terms to mean the same thing:
+We'll consider these terms to mean the same thing:
 * Sprint Retro
 * Iteration Retro
 * Heartbeat Retro